Let’s talk about your design budget.

 It’s important that both parties have a complete understanding of each other.
 And getting to know your budget goes a long way to making sure that we’re not all wasting each other’s time.

 Not Everyone Knows Their Exact Budget

-Genuinely, not everyone knows their budget.
-It’s rare that we would get specific figures out of people when talking about their budget.
+Genuinely, not everyone knows their design budget, and it’s rare that we would get specific figures out of people when first talking about it.

 And that’s absolutely fine.

-Knowing a rough budget is often an even better starting point than an exact budget.
+Knowing a rough design budget is often an even better starting point.
 It shows you have a degree of flexibility and could invest more or less depending on what the offer is.

 If you can come to us with a range of £3000-£6000, then we know what level of service we can offer.
 If you come with a budget of £8000-£12,000, that’s great too.
 And again, this helps us understand where we are in terms of the scope for your project.